department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/tech/architecture-plan.md

 **Requirements**

--Setting up S3 bucket
+- Setting up S3 bucket

--Writing script/lambda function from #2
+- Writing script/lambda function from #2

 **Questions**

--What are the VA conventions for setting up an S3 bucket?
+- What are the VA conventions for setting up an S3 bucket?
--Can we have a lambda function listening for new files to hit the bucket?
+- Can we have a lambda function listening for new files to hit the bucket?